-Camera panning is one of the most utilized cinematic techniques, and for good reason.
+Camera panning is one of the most used cinematic techniques, and for good reason.
 It can make otherwise static shots more dynamic, give vistas a more expansive feel, and track the movement of a subject, among other benefits.
 However, results may appear unusual if the panning rate, settings and method are suboptimal.

 Being able to control panning is important because moving too quickly can cause unpleasant visual artifacts.
 Objects or backgrounds may appear to flash across the screen in discrete jumps, for example, whenever the on-screen displacement is too great compared to the duration between frames.
 This is commonly referred to as strobing or "judder," and has happened since the early days of film.